AcademySoftwareFoundation/OpenImageIO/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Put an 'x' in the boxes as you complete the checklist items -->

-- [ ] I have read the [contribution guidelines](https://github.com/AcademySoftwareFoundation/OpenImageIO/blob/master/CONTRIBUTING.md).
+- [ ] I have read the [contribution guidelines](https://github.com/AcademySoftwareFoundation/OpenImageIO/blob/main/CONTRIBUTING.md).
 - [ ] I have updated the documentation, if applicable.
+(Check if there is no need to update the documentation, for example if this is a bug fix that doesn't change the API.)
 - [ ] I have ensured that the change is tested somewhere in the testsuite (adding new test cases if necessary).
 - [ ] If I added or modified a C++ API call, I have also amended the